-A study of the changes in France and Europe during the Revolutionary decade, the rise of Napoleon, and the establishment of French hegemony over the continent.
+This course offers a study of the changes in France and Europe during the Revolutionary decade, the rise of Napoleon, and the establishment of French hegemony over the continent.
 Prerequisites: HIS 111, 112.
 Offered on sufficient demand.

 HIS 335 - Europe, 1848-1914